Click column header to sort

 The Director, Facilities Operations is responsible for preventative maintenance, capital renewal, and capital improvement projects involving existing facilities and infrastructure.
 This position provides overall life-cycle project management with responsibility to provide expertise, coordination, direction, and oversight on multiple projects simultaneously.
 This individual will maintain project schedules and budgets and help keep assigned projects on track by making recommendations to the Assistant Vice President on technical matters, deviations, alternate methods, procedures, planning, efficiency, and economy.
 The incumbent will work under the guidance of the Assistant Vice President of Facilities Planning and Engineering to plan and maintain Institute efficiency and compliance.

-The Staff Attorney will work with the Director of Project HEAL (Health, Education, Advocacy and Law) at Kennedy Krieger Institute to provide advocacy and civil legal services to patients, families, and members of the community in Supplemental Security Income (SSI) matters and public benefits, including, but not limited to: (1) limited representation to families and children with disabilities; (2) case consultations with faculty members, staff members, and trainees; (3) representation in civil legal matters; (4) pro bono referrals; (5) professional trainings; (6) community trainings; (7) community outreach; (8) legal research; (9) supervision to Project HEAL trainees; (10) fundraising; (11) grant writing and reporting; (12) data entry; and (13) systemic advocacy.
+The Staff Attorney will work with the Director, Project HEAL (Health, Education, Advocacy and Law) to provide advocacy and legal services to patients, families, and members of the community, including, but not limited to: (1) limited representation to families and children with disabilities; (2) case consultations with staff members and trainees; (3) representation on civil legal matters (e.g., special education, denial of public benefits, and guardianship and less restrictive alternatives (LRAs)); (4) pro bono referrals; (5) professional trainings; (6) community trainings; (7) community outreach; (8) legal research, and (9) systemic advocacy.
+The incumbent will also provide supervision to Project HEAL trainees, engage in fundraising activities, engage in grant writing and reporting, and enter data.